-A Passion For Mixed Martial Arts
+A Passion For MMA

 “He invited me to go with him to his gym and it was love at first sight.
 I became more curious about other disciplines, and decided that I wanted to be an all-around martial artist.”

-And after dedicating countless hours to improving his abilities, it was no surprise to see him earn a win in his professional debut in 2014 via first-round submission.
+And after dedicating countless hours to developing his abilities, it was no surprise to see the talented fighter earn a win in his professional debut in 2014 via first-round submission.

 “The biggest lesson they taught me is that no matter what goal or professional success you have obtained, you have to stay humble.
 Without sacrifice and grit, there is no chance you are going to succeed in any field.”

 The knowledge passed from those two Kickboxing World Champions to their protege at Team Petrosyan helped Lapicus to evolve into a well-rounded competitor who is dangerous no matter where a fight goes.

 In the first four years of his pro career, Lapicus built an incredible record on the Italian circuit, winning all 12 of his bouts via first-round stoppage, with four knockouts and eight submissions.

 As the brightest rising star in the country, he booked his ticket to the highest level.

 Lapicus carried that success to the global stage.

 Though he was up against a formidable knockout artist and one of the promotion’s most experienced lightweights, the Moldovan dominated the bout and maintained his 100 percent finishing rate with a victory via third-round rear-naked choke.